 Dictatorial CEOs & their Lieutenants - Inside the Executive Suites of Napoleon, Stalin, Ataturk, Mussolini, Hitler and Mao

-'Unorthodox in style but rich in substance!
-This book has so much to offer both the history buff and the psychologist; and act as a cautionary tale to the aspirant to power'.
+‘Unorthodox in style but rich in substance!
+This book has so much to offer both the history buff and the psychologist; and act as a cautionary tale to the aspirant to power.

-Manfred Kets de Vries, INSEAD, France
+Manfred Kets de Vries, Director, Global Leadership Center, INSEAD, France.

 'Jeff Schubert's book is a veritable Who's Who of the dictators who have put their stamp on the world in the past two centuries.
 Taking these dictatorial leaders as examples, the author helps us to become more alert to the darker side of humankind'.

-'Jeff Schubert is well known for lateral thinking about big issues affecting the world...
-This book provides exciting insights into some of the most important, enthralling and appalling figures that have shaped the world'.
+‘Jeff Schubert is well known for lateral thinking about big issues affecting the world.
+This book provides exciting insights into some of the most important, enthralling and appalling figures that have shaped the world’.

-Tudor Rickards, Manchester Business School, UK
+Tudor Rickards, Professor of Creativity and Organisational Change, Manchester Business School, UK.

-Prof. Alex Wearing, University of Melbourne, Australia
+Prof. Alex Wearing, Psychology, University of Melbourne, Australia.

 'Almost compulsive reading.'

-Prof. Ken Parry, Griffith University, Australia
+Prof. Ken Parry, Graduate School of Management, Griffith University, Australia

-'The dictatorial CEO meets the organizational psychopath.
+‘The dictatorial CEO meets the organizational psychopath.
 We all know these people.
-Refreshingly, the message form this book is ‘how to live with one’, rather than ‘how to become one’.
-An important contribution to the literature and a useful read for any manager'.
+Refreshingly, the message form this book is how to live with one, rather than how to become one.
+An important contribution to the literature and a useful read for any manager’.

-Prof. Richard Badham, Macquarie University, Australia
+Prof. Richard Badham, Macquarie Graduate School of Management, Macquarie University, Australia

 'This book cuts across boundaries.
 Its research methods and style are far from orthodox.
 It does not fit into the nice disciplinary categories of contemporary management thought and social science research.
 This is why I would recommend it!
 Anyone with experience in organisational life is aware of the centrality of office politics.
 Politics at the top is unsurprisingly at the summit of this political pyramid.
 It is far too rarely discussed and reflected on with any range or depth.
 This book provides an engaging and interesting introduction to many of the issues.
 It is worth buying simply for the stories and quotes from well-known contentious historical figures.'

-Former Australian Ambassador to Indonesia, Japan, USA
+Rawdon Dalrymple, former Australian Ambassador to Indonesia, Japan, USA

 'Heaps of interesting material, and the author develops the picture of each one by building up the anecdotal and other quoted material.'

-Co-author of “Plunging Point: Intelligence Failures, Cover-ups, and Consequences”
+Warren Reed, former Australian Secret Intelligence Service officer, Co-author of “Plunging Point: Intelligence Failures, Cover-ups, and Consequences”

 'There's a crying need for a book like this, at a time when the currency of truth is debased and we think we have nothing to learn from the past about the human condition'.